-In 1999, in preparation for the Great Jubilee of the year 2000, St. John Paul II established a ‘Commission of New Martyrs’ to investigate Christian martyrdom in the 20th century.
-The commission worked for two years in the premises of St Bartholomew’s Basilica, collecting around 12,000 dossiers.
+In 1999, in preparation for the Great Jubilee of the year 2000, St. John Paul II established a “Commission of New Martyrs” to investigate Christian martyrdom in the 20th century.
+The commission worked for two years on the premises of St. Bartholomew’s Basilica, collecting some 12,000 files.

 “I entered the great archive of the New Martyrs Commission, where letters, reports, memoirs are collected that, in recent years, have arrived in Rome from all over the world.
-I started leafing through them.
-They were official letters from bishops’ conferences all over the world.
+I began to leaf through them.
+They were official letters from bishops’ conferences around the world.
 But also memoirs from simple groups of religious.
-I read and became passionate.
-There were thousands of stories of contemporary men and women: Christians who had been killed as such’.
+I read and got hooked.
+There were thousands of stories of contemporary men and women: Christians who had been killed as such.”

-“They remember the Christians who fell under the totalitarian violence of Communism, Nazism, those killed in America, in Asia and Oceania, in Spain and Mexico, in Africa: we ideally retrace many painful events of the past century.
-So many fell while fulfilling the Church’s evangelising mission: their blood mingled with that of native Christians to whom the faith had been communicated’.
+“Remember the Christians who fell under the totalitarian violence of Communism, Nazism, those killed in America, in Asia and Oceania, in Spain and Mexico, in Africa: we ideally retrace many painful events of the past century.
+So many fell while fulfilling the Church’s evangelizing mission: their blood mingled with that of native Christians to whom the faith had been communicated.”

-Below is an article by Kurt Koch, Cardinal President of the Pontifical Council for Promoting Christian Unity, published in L’Osservatore Romano on 17 January 2020.
+Below we offer an article by Kurt Koch, Cardinal President of the Pontifical Council for Promoting Christian Unity, published in L’Osservatore Romano on January 17, 2020.